The Croco Embossed Leather Jacket: How to Wear It Without Overdoing It

 The stiffness and coolness of the croco pattern reads differently when it’s placed next to something soft and warm.

-A fine knit or cashmere in white or ivory layered underneath immediately changes the temperature of the whole look.
+A fine knit or cashmere layered underneath immediately changes the temperature of the whole look.
 The contrast between the two surfaces adds a depth that a single-texture outfit doesn’t have.

 Chiffon or lace — a light skirt or dress — takes the look in a more unexpected direction.
 The delicacy of the fabric against the toughness of the croco creates a rock-chic tension that still manages to feel romantic.